vikadilly/pr-checklist/README.md

 My personal checklist when submitting PRs
 # **General**

-- [ ]  Does the code work?
+ <input type="checkbox" />  Does the code work?
 Does it perform its intended function, the logic is correct etc.
 - [ ]  Is all the code easily understood?
 - [ ]  Does it have correct linting?
 - [ ]  Is there any redundant or duplicate code?